navruzbek1992/BlockchainMail/README.md

 - Only thing is to get matic testnet tokens (https://faucet.matic.network/).
 - Open blockchain.exe file in unzipped folder.
 GUI will appear.
 - Enter sender (your), receiver (friend) and private key info.
 And press connect.
-- After connection receive mail or send mail.
+- After connection user can receive mail or send mail.